Battle of Amiens (1918): In popular culture

 On the night of August 8–9, 1918, as Doughboys from the 33rd U.S. Division were beginning their assault on Chipilly Ridge, American war poet Lt.
 John Allan Wyeth and Lieut.
 Thomas J. Cochrane were assigned to deliver sealed orders from Division HQ at Molliens-au-Bois to the Field Headquarters of all three battalions engaged in the attack.
 The location of each battalion was unknown, but they were believed to be along the northern bank of the Somme, near the village of Sailly-le-Sec.
 In his 1928 sonnet sequence This Man's Army, Wyeth described the mission in detail in his six interlinked "Chipilly Ridge sonnets."

 According to Bradley J. Omanson, "Lt.
 Wyeth, as it happened, was a cultured man, a recent Princeton graduate in languages and literature, and he rendered his experiences of that night into an accomplished, highly original cycle of six linked sonnets – part of a much longer cycle of over fifty sonnets which covered the entirety of his service in the war.
-But it is this self-contained six-sonnet sequence in particular – describing one soldier's stumblings through the metaphoric valley of death – which selves most memorably into the nature of war."
+But this self-contained six-sonnet sequence in particular – describing one soldier's stumblings through the metaphoric valley of death – delves most memorably into the nature of war."

+The Battle of Amiens was featured in Battlefield 1 as a map for the game's modes, such as Conquest, Rush, and Team Deathmatch.
+It is also featured in the game's operation of Kaiserschlacht.

+The Battle of Amiens is featured as a pivotal point in season 2, episode 5 of the British period drama Downton Abbey, resulting in Mathew Crawley being severely injured and in William Mason's ultimate death.